Kate Thornton: Radio

 Thornton has presented a number of programmes for BBC Radio 2 since 2002.
 Along with presenting, Thornton was also the writer of the radio documentary From Band to Brand in 2004, and the creator of the radio series Line of Enquiry, inviting an audience to put questions to a number of celebrities, which began in 2007.

 From 10 March until 28 April 2013, Thornton presented The Boots Feel Good Forum, a radio show dedicated to health and fitness, which aired on Real Radio and Smooth Radio.

 From 2014 to 2016, Thornton presented Paper Cuts, a radio series for BBC Radio 2.
 The show ran for four series and, in the show, Thornton would chat to celebrities about the headlines they had been involved in.
 The first guest was Craig Revel Horwood.

 She joined Greatest Hits Radio on 26 February 2022, where she broadcasts every Sunday.
 She has taken over the weekday afternoon show from 11 November 2024.
+From September 2026, she is moving back to Saturday Afternoons when Zoe Ball joins weekday afternoon slot while still doing Sunday Evenings.

 Other work

 Thornton launched cashback site TBSeen in January 2016, along with TV presenters Myleene Klass, Amanda Byram and Denise Van Outen, celebrity chef Lisa Faulkner, actresses Tamzin Outhwaite, Julie Graham and singers Heidi Range and the band All Saints, Nicole Appleton, Natalie Appleton, Mel Blatt and Shaznay Lewis.
 TBSeen entered administration in September 2018.

 Thornton hosted the live Strictly Come Dancing tour in 2008, 2009, 2010, 2012 and 2013.

-In 2019 Kate launched "White Wine Question Time", a podcast that sees her sit down with a celebrity guest each week to ask them three thought provoking questions over three glasses of wine.
+In 2019 Thornton launched "White Wine Question Time", a podcast that sees her sit down with a celebrity guest each week to ask them three thought provoking questions over three glasses of wine.
 The podcast first aired in January 2019 with guests Heidi Range, Lisa Faulkner and Angela Griffin.
 There are currently over 300 episodes in the back catalogue featuring the likes of HRH Princess Eugenie, actress Hannah Waddingham, award winning singer Raye and a host of household names.

 During the UK's COVID-19 lockdown in 2020, she also created and hosted "Up Close And Socially Distant", a video series for Yahoo!, where she talked over video call to famous celebrities, front line workers and those leading initiatives to help serve the community during lockdown.
 The show ran for nine weeks and won a Silver Lovie award.